Blog / Fraud trends , Promo abuse

 Don’t write off promotions just yet

-We’ve seen evidence of growth in promotion abuse activity, so merchants need to act now.
+With plenty of quantitative and qualitative evidence of growth in promotion abuse activity, merchants need to act now.
 Getting a better understanding of your company’s promo abuse will ultimately prevent damage to your business.
-To learn how to better analyse your promotion risks with network analysis, watch our webinar and read our insights page.

 Related content